Peracense: History

 One reason to explain the lack of use of this castle is that it always was properly protected by other defensive elements of the environment.
 On one hand, the rectangular tower rising in the aforementioned hill of San Ginés, the main visual control point due to its location on a high land elevation with an environment eminently plain.
 On the other hand, we have the castle of Ródenas, a great unknown building that served the castle of Perancense as a shield.
 The most obvious evidence of this statement is that there are no remains of a wall at the top in the castle of Ródenas, while the remains of the castle in Peracense have always being more important, even before the recent restoration.
 Due to Ródenas' castle belonged to the Community of Teruel, another possibility can be considered: both castles were kept to protect the possessions of their respective Communities on sporadic conflicts between them, rather than defend Aragón of raids part from the kingdom of Castile.

-As already mentioned, there are no important events evidencing this castle sieges by enemy troops during the Middle Ages.
-We have to wait for war episodes of the first Carlist War to document their partial use again.